 Officers utilize a myriad of available resources and tools to effectively supervise justice-involved youth and provide services to at-risk youth as well as their respective families.
 Services and programs include, but are not limited to 3rd Millennium courses, Peer Council, parenting classes, counseling, individualized re-entry/prevention services or goods to support the family or youth, Moral Reconation Therapy, Change Companies journaling/classes, etc. As part of prevention services, Probation coordinates outreach at community events such as El Dorado County Fair and National Night Out where goods that support education (backpacks, notebooks and other school supplies) are provided to youth.
-Probation also intends to establish outreach campaigns in the community such as officers reading and providing books to young children at local elementary schools.

-To support the overall action strategy, Probation utilizes various information gathering and sharing platforms such as Caseload Explorer by Automon, Noble by Noble Software Group and Accurint by LexisNexis.
+To support the overall action strategy, Probation utilizes various information gathering and sharing platforms such as Caseload Explorer by Automon, Noble by Noble Software Group, Accurint by LexisNexis and Seneca Family of Agencies.
 These software applications track delivery of services to youth as well as allow the department to effectively measure and monitor key performance indicators to ensure an evidence-based approach.